 under any unitary frame $e$. \end{lemma}

 \begin{proof} Note that the above equation implies that the $(0,2)$ part of $\Theta^s$ is zero, so the $(2,0)$ part is also zero since $\Theta^s$ is skew-Hermitian.
 For the $(1,1)$ part, write

-we see that the equation means that $R^s$ is symmetric with respect to its first and third position.
+we see that the equation in the lemma means that $R^s$ is symmetric with respect to its first and third position.
 This means that $\nabla^s$ is K\"ahler-like.
 The converse is also true since one can walk backwards. \end{proof}

 Modifying the results in \cite{WYZ} for the Strominger flat case, we have the following:

 \begin{lemma} If a Hermitian manifold $(M^n,g)$ has K\"ahler-like Strominger connection, then under a local unitary frame $e$, the Chern torsion components satisfy